How much must a woman walk every week to reduce her risk of stroke?

 Walk to Help Prevent Stroke

-If you’re a treadmill user, do not hold on.
+If you’re a treadmill user, do not hold on — other than during moments you take a sip of water or change the machine’s settings.
 Otherwise you’ll be mimicking using a walker.

 It makes no sense to walk into a gym without assistance, step onto a treadmill, and then hold onto it while walking.